How to Know If Your Child Needs a Maths or Physics Tutor

 By Zayna Dar, Founder, Shuhari Tuition

-Spot the Signs Early
+Spot the signs early

 Some children will tell you directly when they’re struggling, but more often, it shows in other ways.
 Here are some common signs that tutoring might help:

-Homework becoming a headache?
+Homework is becoming a headache

 Confidence taking a hit